mohse-n/L7N_EtherLab/rtai/README.md

 ---

-To make the module, when your in /examples/rtai directory, run as superuser,
+To make the module, when in /examples/rtai directory, run as superuser,
 ```bash
 make modules
 ```